Agentic-Insights/.github/profile/README.md

 We're thrilled to introduce the Codebase Context Specification (CCS), a groundbreaking approach to enhancing AI-assisted development!

-> "It's like a cross between README file meets a SYSTEM prompt"
+> "It's like a cross between README and a SYSTEM prompt"

 CCS provides a standardized method for embedding rich contextual information within codebases, improving understanding for both AI models and human developers.